fourjuaneight/blog/content/about.md

 draft: false
 ---

 Hi, I'm [Juan Villela](https://www.juanvillela.dev/) and I like websites.
 Most of my time is spent making them for others online.
-When I'm not working, I'm probably still coding.
+When I'm not working, I'm hoarding digital media for my weird pet project.

 Writing isn't my strong suit.
 But I do it from time to time.
 It's therapeutic and helps me clear my head.
 In this blog, I write about notable things I find interesting and some of my coding projects.
 I'm not sure what else to say so here's a list of "fun facts" about me, I guess: